 As well as these core values for RSE, we have specific values for RSE lessons which help to ensure children and adults are protected and respected during these times.
 These values can be part of a working agreement with the children and teachers before some RSE lessons.
-As teachers, our own values and attitudes are important to be aware of, and should mirror those we teach to our pupils.
+As teachers, our own values and attitudes are important to be aware of, and should mirror those of the curriculum policy.
 The values and attitudes applicable to pupils and staff in our schools comprise: